 Also including in the letter were two concerns raised about the rare wild cat species.
 Especially about the amount of brush that these cats need.
 Brush for traveling will be negatively affected with a wall.
 Also that nocturnal cat will be disturbed by the lighting.
 You know folks, on the border wall.

-This is not Secretary Zinke’s first time censoring scientists.
-As recently detailed by our report aboutattacks on science at DOI.
+This was not Secretary Zinke’s first time censoring scientists.
+As recently detailed by our report about attacks on science at DOI.

 Endangered species risking further decline.
 Decline when the best available science is not considered.
 Considering it in decisions that impact their populations.
 Further and once these species are gone, we cannot bring them back.